Referendum Campaign (UPDATED):

 The result is a proposed development that has many positive individual aspects, but that when viewed as a whole leaves a lot of unanswered questions, a lot of uncertainty, and a lot of risk – all of which is placed squarely on the shoulders of the community surrounding the site.

 Many in the community are understandably frustrated and angry with this outcome.
 In the words of Greg Schwartz, the chairman of the Land Use Committee: the land use process for this project has failed.
 Thankfully, Article 10 of Newton’s charter allows regular citizens of Newton to push back against a deep-pocketed developer that muscled through a proposed development without addressing any of their concerns.

-We are now in the process of collecting signatures to ask the City Council to rescind its approval or to put it on the ballot of a future local election.
+We have collected more than enough signatures (when certified) to ask the City Council to rescind its approval or to put it on the ballot of a future local election.